 Any RCNJ student may be eligible for a scholarship, loan, or grant based on academic excellence or financial need.
 However, there are no scholarships offered specifically as incentives for ice hockey players.
 In fact, RCNJ may not offer ANY athletic scholarships, even for varsity athletic teams, because RCNJ competes at the NCAA Division III level.

 The regular season generally starts with games in the last week of September and runs through February.
-We do not play games during the 5 weeks of winter break.
-If we advance beyond the regular season, MCHC playoffs are in mid-February; the ACHA Regional Tournament is usually played the end of February, and the ACHA National Tournament is generally held in mid-March.
+We do not play games during the 4 weeks of winter break.
+If we advance beyond the regular season, the ACHA Regional Tournament is usually played the end of February, and the ACHA National Tournament is generally held in March.

-The team practices on the ice two nights a week at Sport-o-Rama Ice Rink in Monsey, New York six miles from RCNJ campus.
-Team practice runs for an hour and a half.
-Additionally, as students of RCNJ, players have full access to the on campus gym facilities in the Bradley Center and are expected to maintain an off-ice conditioning program.
+The team practices on the ice two nights a week at Ice Vault in Wayne, NJ, 20 minutes from the RCNJ campus.
+Team practice runs for an hour and a quarter.
+Additionally, as students of RCNJ, players have full access to the on-campus gym facilities in the Bradley Center and are expected to maintain an off-ice conditioning program.

 Absolutely!
 We encourage all prospective student-athletes to attend our games.
 Simply let us know of your interest and we will arrange to meet you before a game.
 During that visit, prospective players and their parents will be invited to meet with the coaching staff and the team’s captains.